Should You Accept Rent Through Venmo?

 - Using strong passwords and enabling two-factor authentication for added security.

-- Avoiding sharing sensitive information such as Social Security numbers or bank account information.
+- Avoid sharing sensitive information such as Social Security numbers or bank account information.

 - Keeping their Venmo app and devices up-to-date with the latest security updates.